 Simon Lester is a trade policy analyst with Cato’s Herbert A. Stiefel Center for Trade Policy Studies.
 His research focuses on WTO disputes, regional trade agreements, disguised protectionism and the history of international trade law.

-Before joining Cato, he worked for the trade law practice of a Washington, D.C. law firm, and also as a Legal Affairs Officer at the Appellate Body Secretariat of the World Trade Organization.
-In 2001, he founded the international trade law web site WorldTradeLaw.net.
+Before joining the Cato Institute, he worked for the trade law practice of a Washington, D.C., law firm, and also as a legal affairs officer at the Appellate Body Secretariat of the World Trade Organization.
+In 2001 he founded the international trade law website WorldTradeLaw.net.
 He has written a number of law journal articles, which have appeared in such publications as the Stanford Journal of International Law, the George Washington International Law Review and the Journal of World Trade.
 In addition, he has taught courses on international trade law at American University’s Washington College of Law and the University of Michigan Law School.

 He has a JD from Harvard Law School.